nolangq/hill-cipher/README.md

 Hill Cipher Encoder

-This code takes in a plain text file and a key matrix file and give the encoded output
+This code takes in a plain text file and a key matrix file and give the encoded output.